-In this paper, in the most typical application, we require the verifier to generate a composite image representing the voter's receipt, using a specific format and set of images known to the voter.
-We require that the computer providing the composite image to the voter not be able to determine the format and set of images to produce another valid composite image representing another receipt.
-Our requirement on the strength of the CAPTCHA is in fact less stringent than the customary login applications seen today: we only require that the machine be unable to forge a vote; a machine could understand the vote, but should not be able to construct one.
+In our approach, we require the verifier to generate a composite image representing the voter's receipt, using a specific format and set of images (the private key) known only to the voter and the verifier.
+We require that the computer providing the composite image to the voter not be able to determine, in a short time period, the format and set of images.
+Hence, it would not be possible for a computer to change the receipt received from the verifier - that is, it would not be possible, given the signature on one receipt, to forge it onto another.